Ernie Irvan: Moving to Robert Yates Racing

 Irvan continued his tenure with Morgan-McClure in 1993, adding poles at Dover in June and Daytona in July and a victory at Talladega in May.
 In total, while driving for Morgan-McClure, Irvan obtained nine poles, seven wins, and 51 Top 10 finishes in 105 starts.
 On July 12, 1993, Irvan experienced a significant personal loss when his friend, Davey Allison, died from injuries sustained in a helicopter crash outside of Talladega.
-Robert Yates, Allison’s team owner, asked Irvan to replace him as the driver of the #28 Texaco-Havoline Ford at Robert Yates Racing.
+Robert Yates, Allison's team owner, asked Irvan to replace him as the driver of the No. 28 Texaco-Havoline Ford at Robert Yates Racing.
 Morgan-McClure was unwilling to let Irvan out of his contract with the team, and a lawsuit ensued.

-After the night race at Bristol in August, Irvan was released from his duties driving the #4 and took over the #28 at the Southern 500 at Darlington the next week, where he started 10th and finished fifth.
+After the night race at Bristol in August, Irvan was released from his duties driving the No. 4 and took over the No. 28 at the Southern 500 at Darlington the next week, where he started tenth and finished fifth.
 Irvan's first victory with RYR came in his fourth start with the team when he won at Martinsville later that same month.
 Irvan dedicated his victory that day to Allison and then followed that victory two weeks later with one at Charlotte in which he led all but six laps.
 Irvan scored five front-row positions (including two poles) and two victories in his nine races that season with RYR.
 Irvan was ranked ninth in driver standings at the time of his departure from Morgan-McClure, but he rose to sixth in the final standings.
 At the 1994 Brickyard 400, Irvan was a factor and was leading with five laps to go when a tire puncture forced him to pit and lose a lap.